 Combating cross-border crime, terrorism and illegal crossings requires tremendous efforts to identify and prevent threats challenging land, maritime and points of entry.
-To maximize these efforts and ensure the safety of citizens, police and immigration enforcement can now rely on a unified border management system for full operational control.
+To maximize these efforts and ensure the safety of citizens, police and immigration enforcement can now rely on an integrated border management system for full operational control.

 With steadily growing numbers of travelers, states need to address the challenge of striking the right balance between open yet fully secure, controlled borders.